 So, without relying on these crazy methods to control humidity, what can we do instead?
 A surefire way to increase your home’s humidity: Invest in an Aprilaire humidifier.
 An Aprilaire whole-home humidifier not only combats dry air in your home but can help reduce annoyances that linger in your air, like dust mites, allergens, asthma symptoms, odors, and more.

-In the wintertime, it’s especially important to maintain your home’s humidity (as close to 50% as possible) to prevent the spread of bacteria and viruses.
+In the wintertime, it’s especially important to maintain your home’s humidity (between 30-60%) to prevent the spread of bacteria and viruses.
 An added bonus: Increasing the humidity in your home can make you feel more comfortable and save you money and energy.
 How?
 Moist air feels warmer and maintains heat better than dry air, so your home feels warmer without the extra strain on your heating system.
 How else can humidity control positively impact your overall wellness?
 It prevents static shock, promotes better sleep, and keeps wood preserved, so you don’t have to stress over potential damages impacting your home.

 Healthy Humidity plays a key role in overall wellness.
 And with the Aprilaire Healthy Air System™ (made up of humidity control, fresh air ventilation, and air purification solutions), we can help keep you and your family happy, healthy, and comfortable in your home for years to come.